Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/installation.md

 7. Leave the rotation interval at the default 30 seconds.
 8. Select **Continue to Placement**.
 9. Position the preview within 15 meters, then select **Confirm Placement**.
-10. Walk within the display's render distance and confirm the interface shows `CAD LIVE`.
+10. Walk within the display's render distance and confirm current state appears without the CAD unavailable overlay.

 If the display has no rows, confirm its service filter matches the on-duty unit's `unit.data.page` classification.